 Car rental services—When renting a car for company travel, employees must use the car rental services with whom we have contracted.
 Please visit http://travel.enron.com.

-On-line expense reporting tool XMS—When submitting expenses incurred on behalf of Enron business, employees must use our online expense report, XMS.
-To access XMS go to http://xms.enron.com/.
-The first time you open XMS, A.K.A., Concur eWorkplace, you should click New User Registration to enter your employee information as a new user.
-Certain fields are required.
-Required fields are displayed in highlighted text with an asterisk (*).
-If you do not know what to enter in some fields, make a note of the fields, click Cancel, and ask your supervisor or Concur eWorkplace administrator what to enter.

 All off-site meetings/events—All off-site meetings/events with more than 10 people should be coordinated through Global Travel Management.
 Global Travel Management can be reached at X56252.

-Enterprise wide portal—we are in the process of creating a launch pad into your Enron world, whether it be from your home, hotel or desktop, you will have a single sign-on that brings together content and services through a single, personalized channel making it easier for you to navigate within the web environment.
-A single enterprise portal will enable cost avoidance for web application development and support driven by standardization in a number of areas including: user interface, security, access, personalization, portal services, search engine, content management, hardware, operating systems, system management, and application integration.
-The enterprise wide portal is expected to be completed some time towards the end of this year and will produce a minimum of a $30 million savings.

-Saving dollars across the company and finding ways to reduce costs not only contributes to our bottom line, but more importantly, it benefits our stockholders.
-If you have an idea or suggestion you would like to share with us, please email it to costsavingssuggestions@enron.com.
+Saving dollars across the company and finding ways to reduce costs not only contributes to our bottom line, but more importantly, it benefits our stockholders, again, many of who are employees.
+If you have an idea or suggestion you would like to share with us, please email it to recommendationsforcostsavings@enron.com.